MarcioPorto/Politizar/README.md

 ## Remaining tasks

-The tasks listed here are in no specific order
+The tasks listed here are in no specific order.

 ### Near term